locnnil/workshop/docs/explanation/essentials/project-workshop-sdks.rst

 Project, workshop, SDKs
 =======================

-Projects, workshops, workshop definitions and SDKs are the key building blocks of |project_markup|.
+Projects, workshops and their SDKs are the key building blocks of |project_markup|.